yochaigal/intotheodd/_posts/hacks/2020-09-07-weird-north.md

 - hacks
 name: Weird North
 genre: "sword and sorcery"
-summary: A picaresque, sword & sorcery RPG
+summary: "A picaresque, sword & sorcery RPG.""
 subtext1: "WEIRD NORTH is a role-playing game for one referee and a handful of players."
 subtext2: "Players take control of wandering sellswords and adventurers, exploring a huge and curious world in order to claim great wealth, expand their renown, and achieve personal goals."
 subtext3: